KxSystems/docs/docs/style/line-length.md

 Ideally, a physical line of code contains exactly one q statement, and a q statement encodes exactly one thought.

-Some thoughts are too large or complex to represent in a single readble q statement.
+Some thoughts are too large or complex to represent in a single readable q statement.
 Some thoughts are too small or trivial to justify the expenditure of a whole physical line.

 An example of a line which contains several q statements, each of which encodes a small piece of a single thought: